As we are just into a new tax year it is worth revisiting your own personal tax situation.

 6 Don’t lose your Child Benefit

-Child benefit is worth roughly £1,000 for every under 18 child.
+Child benefit is worth roughly £1,300 for the first under 18 child.
+Then around £900 for each of the three under 18 children.

 It’s not treated as income – so it’s not taxed.